MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 6.3.0
+- Fix comparison issue with warnings policy.
+- Add support for using uncovered elements when evaluating the code coverage policy (thanks for the suggestion, mjvk!).

 #### 6.2.4
 - Fix warning statistics creation when new baseline is forced or no baseline exists.